lydiash/aBuildReferenceGuide/README.md

 in this folder/book are meant to be a reference guide to bash, git, aBuild, etc.

-In the main file, refGuide is a description of what to do to build a model of a paticular system. refGuide.pdf will reference various appendices to help the student develop the necessary skills to use aBuild, i.e. bash, git, emacs, etc.
+In the main file, refGuide is a description of what to do to build a model of a particular system. refGuide.pdf has reference various appendices to help the student develop the necessary skills to use aBuild, i.e. bash, git, emacs, etc. Also included in refGuide.pdf are several sections descripbing the theory.

 In addition to the refGuide and appendicies there will be several cheat sheets for quick reference to various helpful commands.

-Later on it will include a theory document, which will provide a basic understanding of the theory the mtp model and DFT.
+LancesReport.pdf if the report that Brother Nelson wrote on the internship we completed at Idaho National Laboratory.
+It has a really helpful example to help understand the MTP basis.

-Includes the .tex files, will include the .pdf files when it is further along in development.
+example.yml has a yaml file with a lot of comments to help explain what each of the parts is.